-- 14 g 1 tablespoon vanilla
+- 14 g vanilla

-- 50 g ¼ cup brown sugar
+- 50 g brown sugar

-- 304 g 1 ⅓ cup bread flour
+- 304 g bread flour

-- 2 g 1 teaspoon ground cinnamon
+- 2 g ground cinnamon

-- 6 g 1 ½ teaspoon salt
+- 6 g salt

-- 56 g ¼ cup butter
+- 56 g butter

 - Add the raisins into the dough, and knead until the raisins are evenly distributed throughout.
-Cover your bowl with plastic wrap and set it aside for an hour.
-This rest period will allow the gluten to relax and flour to become fully hydrated, making your dough feel less sticky, more elastic and easier to handle.
+Cover your bowl with plastic wrap or a plastic bag and let the dough rest for an hour.
+This rest period will allow the gluten to relax and the flour to become fully hydrated, making your dough feel less sticky, more elastic and easier to handle.

 - Check gluten development by stretching a portion of your dough using your fingertips, once your dough is ready you should be able to stretch until it is translucent without breaking.

-- Set the dough in a warm place undisturbed until it appears bubbly and has increased in volume by at least 50%.
+- Set the dough in a warm place undisturbed until it appears bubbly and has noticeably increased in volume.
 This may take 4 to 6 hours or longer depending on the temperature of your kitchen and the strength of your starter.

 - Overnight proof: Punch the air out of your dough, round it into a tight ball and return it to the bowl.
 Cover the bowl with plastic wrap and place the dough into the refrigerator to proof overnight.